mantidproject/mantid/Code/Mantid/docs/source/algorithms/EnggCalibrate-v1.rst

 OutputParametersTableName the algorithm also produces a table workspace with that name, containing the two output parameters.

+The script EnggUtils included with Mantid can produce a GSAS parameters file for the ENGIN-X instrument, given the DIFC and ZERO parameters for the instrument banks as produced by EnggCalibrate.
+This can be done with the write_ENGINX_GSAS_iparam_file() function as shown in the usage example below.

 See the algorithm :ref:`algm-EnggFocus` for details on the Vanadium corrections.